Kiwifruit: Production history

+New Zealand

-Kiwifruit exports rapidly increased from the late '1960s to early 1970s' in New Zealand.
+Kiwifruit exports rapidly increased from the late 1960s to the early 1970s in New Zealand.
 By 1976, exports exceeded the amount consumed domestically.
-Outside of Australasia, New Zealand kiwifruit are marketed under the brand-name label, Zespri.
-The general name, "Zespri", has been used for marketing of all cultivars of kiwifruit from New Zealand since 2012.
+Outside of Australasia, New Zealand kiwifruit are marketed under the brand-name label Zespri.
+The general name, "Zespri", has been used for the marketing of all cultivars of kiwifruit from New Zealand since 2012.

-In the 1980s, many countries outside New Zealand began to grow and export kiwifruit.
-In Italy, the infrastructure and techniques required to support grape production were adapted to the kiwifruit.
-This, coupled with being close to the European kiwifruit market, led to Italians becoming the leading producer of kiwifruit 'in 1989'.
-The growing season of Italian kiwifruit does not overlap much with the New Zealand or the Chilean growing seasons, therefore direct competition between New Zealand or Chile was not a significant factor.

-Much of the breeding to refine the green kiwifruit was undertaken by the Plant & Food Research Institute (formerly HortResearch) during the decades of '1970–1999'.
 In 1990, the New Zealand Kiwifruit Marketing Board opened an office for Europe in Antwerp, Belgium.

+Italy

+In the 1980s, Italy began cultivating and exporting kiwifruit, leveraging its existing grape-growing infrastructure and techniques.
+Italy developed yellow-fleshed cultivars, including "Soreli" and "Dorì".
+Its proximity to the European market further boosted production, and by 1989, Italy had become the world's leading kiwifruit producer.
+Italy's growing season does not significantly overlap with those of New Zealand or Chile, reducing direct competition with these major exporters.

+China

+In 1978, China began developing its own kiwifruit cultivars.
+The Wuhan Botanical Garden, part of the Chinese Academy of Sciences (CAS), played a large role in breeding and improving domestic varieties suited to local conditions.
+Commercial cultivation initially began in the early 1980s on less than one hectare using the Hayward variety from New Zealand.
+But by 2020, kiwifruit orchards had expanded to 290,000 hectares, and 'Hayward' accounted for only 6.3% of the total planting area, as domestically bred varieties gained prominence.
+To support commercialisation and branding, CASGOLD, the first CAS-backed agricultural brand, was created.
+By 2023, China had become the world's largest kiwifruit producer, surpassing Italy and New Zealand.
+However, most of its kiwifruit is consumed domestically, with little exported.

 Human consumption

-Kiwifruit may be eaten raw, made into juices, used in baked goods, prepared with meat or used as a garnish.
+Kiwifruit may be eaten raw, made into juices, used in baked goods, prepared with meat, or used as a garnish.
 The whole fruit, including the skin, is suitable for human consumption; however, the skin of the fuzzy varieties is often discarded due to its texture.
-Sliced kiwifruit has long been used as a garnish atop whipped cream on pavlova, a meringue-based dessert.
-Traditionally in China, kiwifruit was not eaten for pleasure, but was given as medicine to children to help them grow and to women who have given birth to help them recover.
+Sliced kiwifruit is often used as a garnish on top of whipped cream on pavlova, a meringue-based dessert.
+Traditionally in China, kiwifruit was not eaten for pleasure but was given as medicine to children to help them grow and to women who had given birth to help them recover.

-Raw kiwifruit contains actinidain (also spelled actinidin) which is commercially useful as a meat tenderizer and possibly as a digestive aid.
+Raw kiwifruit contains actinidain (also spelled actinidin) which is commercially useful as a meat tenderiser and possibly as a digestive aid.
 Actinidain also makes raw kiwifruit unsuitable for use in desserts containing milk or any other dairy products because the enzyme digests milk proteins.
-This applies to gelatin-based desserts, due to the fact that the actinidain will dissolve the proteins in gelatin, causing the dessert to either liquefy or prevent it from solidifying.
+This applies to gelatin-based desserts since the actinidain will dissolve the proteins in gelatin, causing the dessert to either liquefy or prevent it from solidifying.